w3f/Grants-Program/applications/polkadot-runtime-releaser.md

   - The rustc/OS version affects the compiled artifacts.
   - There are also some unclear things of the srtool.
     - E.G. https://substrate.stackexchange.com/questions/11686/getting-error-rust-nightly-not-installed-when-starting-an-srtool-container-to-bu​a
-- When to notify the community to upgrade the node?
-  - Collator/Validator nodes should be upgraded first.
-  - RPC suppliers should be upgraded later.
-    - I saw some EVM RPCs require the runtime version to be equal to the node version.
 - How to host a wasm-override repository for the community?
   - Debug log WASM.
     - We always use `sp-api/disable-logging` in the release build, so no more detail logs in the general runtime.